kegoba/logger-libray/README.md

 6. input the playload => eg  {"username" : "your username", "password" : "your password" }

-7. check on the terminal to see the logs
+7. check on the terminal for the logs